Apprenticeship Standard

 This fact sheet provides an overview on apprenticeship funding for employers.
 Apprenticeships differ wherever you are in the UK so we have sign posted to the relevant government websites so that you can find the most up-to-date information.

-What are the benefits for the apprentice?
+What are the benefits for an apprentice?

-Apprentices must be an employee on the first day of their apprenticeship and be paid a lawful wage for the time they are in work and off-the-job training.
 You can only pay the apprentice minimum wage from the start of the apprenticeship programme and not before, although you may pay your apprentice above the standard rate.

 Other benefits include: